 KU Cheerleading Tryouts

-Tryouts for the 2013-14 squad will be May 18/19, 2013.
-Email me (firstname.lastname@example.org if you have a conflict with your graduation.
-For help improving your skills for tryouts, see the Clinics page, and sign up to receive email updates on our tryouts and clinics.
+Tryouts for the 2015-16 squad will be May 1-3, 2015.
+To be notified of future years' tryouts, sign up to receive email updates on our tryouts and clinics.

 How to try out

-- Send us your completed Tryout Packet (pdf) by May 1.
+- Complete the Online Tryout Registration.
 Plan ahead for the physical/screening form and a copy of your academic transcript.
-The address to mail the packet to is provided in the packet.

 - To try out, you'll also need to show proof of acceptance to KU, so make sure you apply to KU.
 If you don't have your acceptance letter by tryouts, you can still try out if you show proof that you've applied.

 Spring tryouts typically fill all the spots on our squads (ie, we don't usually have a Fall tryout).
 We'll take approximately 15 coed couples and a couple extra guys.
-Each squad member cheers:
+Each squad member cheers approximately:

 Travel to away football games and post-season basketball tournaments is usually limited to 3 couples per trip.
-In the fall, we select 9 guys and 7 ladies (plus 2 alternates) to compete at UCA nationals in Disneyworld in mid-January if we win at least a partial paid bid.
+In the fall, we typically select 9 guys and 7 ladies to compete at UCA nationals in Disneyworld in mid-January, but competition isn't guaranteed due to game scheduling.

 Candidates are selected based on a variety of factors.
 We consider more than just current skill level; we consider potential, squad partnering, physical fitness, work ethic, and attitude.
 For specific "requirements," it's hard to estimate what is needed to make the squad since we take the best 15 couples that show up, but listed below is what we look for.
 Because we partner everyone at games and we do lots of all-squad stunts, coed stunting ability or potential for it is very important.
 Also note that all returning squad members must try out every year.